demisto/content-docs/docs/integrations/test-playbooks.md

     name: IPInfo_Test
     ```

-5. Add the name of the test playbook to the yml of your content-item under the `tests` key:
+5. Add the ID of the test playbook to the yml of your content-item under the `tests` key:

     ```yml
     tests: